Import Functions

 Plugify provides a unified generator tool to automatically generate header files for importing functions from other plugins.
 These headers include wrapper functions that handle the function calls and parameter passing.

-Steps to Generate Header Files
+Steps to Generate Bindings

 Using the Online Generator: